Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Experiments

-\paragraph{Datasets:} We conducted experiments on three public datasets: Amazon, Douban movie and YELP which all contain rich heterogeneous information.
+We conducted experiments on three public datasets, Amazon, Douban movie and YELP, which all contain rich heterogeneous information.
 The statistics of all the datasets are summarized in Table \ref{dataset}.
-The Amazon datasset records users’ purchase history and the abundant auxiliary information of items such as brand and category.
+The Amazon dataset records users’ purchase history and the abundant auxiliary item information such as brand and category.
 The Douban movie dataset contains interactions between users and movies, and we include auxiliary information about movies such as actors, directors and tags.
-In the YELP dataset, there are users’ reviews on business as well as the attribute information of business such as the category of business.
+In the YELP dataset, there are users’ reviews on the business as well as the business attribute information such as the business category.